 Our success is built upon solid scientific ability, strengthened by shared values across the company.
-Our commitment to our clients is at the forefront of everything we do; we always keep our promise and deliver when we say we will.
-We are a company of integrity and value and we take pride in everything that we do.
+Our commitment to our clients is at the forefront of everything we do.

 Joanne Kelley has a long and extensive experience of global commercial and general management in the pharmaceutical industry and has led a range of transactions including M&A, technology licensing and collaboration arrangements.
 Previously in her role as Vice President of Business Development, Head of Transactions at AstraZeneca, Jo was responsible for a number of transformational deals and has received a number of awards recognising her deal making achievements.
 As well as her position as Chair of BDD, Jo is a non- executive Director for The University of Manchester Innovation Factory, a Director of Alderley Park Ventures and a Business Development consultant for UK lifescience companies.

 Dr Carol Thomson has had a varied career in management in the science sector and developed strong operational management and leadership skills at Thomson Reuters, where she managed the Pharmaceutical Patents Business Unit of the World Patents Index.
 Following this, Carol spent three years at the University of Strathclyde in a Research Business Development role and subsequently as Research Policy Manager.
 Carol has a degree in Genetics and PhD from the University of Sheffield.